-Overall, total allowance for impairment on loan and advances for the Group and the Bank increased by RM36.6 million, which was mainly due to the following:
+Overall, total allowance for impairment on loan and advances for the Group and Bank increased by RM1.6 million and RM1.9 million respectively, which was mainly due to the following:

-- (a) 12-month ECL (stage 1) decreased by RM9.5 million for the Group and the Bank, mainly due to ECL model enhancement for retail PD model and LGD model for corporate and retail, which was partially offset by ECL from new loan and advances. - (b) Lifetime ECL Not Credit-Impaired (stage 2) -increased by RM47.4 million for the Group and the Bank, mainly due to additional ECL buffer (including management overlay) provided for higher credit risk accounts and as well as loan and advances that migrated to stage 2 as a result of deterioration of credit quality. - (c) Lifetime ECL Credit-Impaired (stage 3)-decreased by RM1.3 million for the Group and the Bank, mainly due to repayment and written-off, which was partially offset by loan and advances that migrated to stage 3.
+- (a) 12-month ECL (stage 1) decreased by RM12.2 million for the Group and Bank, mainly due to credit rating improve from existing loan and advances. - (b) Lifetime ECL Not Credit-Impaired (stage 2) decreased by RM68.1 million and RM67.8 million for the Group and Bank respectively, mainly due to loan and advances that migrated from stage 2 to stage 3. - (c) Lifetime ECL Credit-Impaired (stage 3)- increased by RM81.9 million for the Group and Bank, mainly due to credit quality deteriorated and accounts migrated from stage 2 to stage 3.